thoughtram/blog/_posts/2016-06-16-cold-vs-hot-observables.md

 {% endraw %}
 {% endhighlight %}

 Ok, cool.
 But the interesting question remains: is `obs` cold or hot?
 Let's forget for a moment that we know how `obs` was created and imagine we would have obtained a reference to `obs` by calling `getObservableFromSomewhere()` instead.
-If that was the case, we wouldn't be able to tell wether it's cold or hot.
+If that was the case, we wouldn't be able to tell whether it's cold or hot.
 And that's one important thing to understand.
 It's not always possible from the subscriber side to know whether you are dealing with a cold or hot Observable.

 If we turn back to the definition that we cited in the beginning and think about what makes an Observable cold or hot, we can read between the lines and notice that if `obs` was cold it should produce *fresh*  values upon subscription.
 But the pity is, with a value such as `1` we can't easily tell whether it was created freshly upon subscription or not.
 So let's replace `1` with `Date.now()` and see what happens.